clarinsi/STARK/settings.md

 ### `--depsearch`
 **Values:** _yes, no_

-Second, the optional `--depsearch` parameter (value _yes_) produces trees in accordance with the [DepSearch query language](https://orodja.cjvt.si/drevesnik/help/en/) (e.g. 'NOUN >amod ADJ'), which is used by the [SETS](http://depsearch-depsearch.rahtiapp.fi/ds_demo/) online treebank-browsing service.
+Second, the optional `--depsearch` parameter (value _yes_) produces trees in accordance with the [dep_search query language](https://orodja.cjvt.si/drevesnik/help/en/) (e.g. 'NOUN >amod ADJ'), which is used by the [SETS](http://depsearch-depsearch.rahtiapp.fi/ds_demo/) online treebank-browsing service.
 Unfortunately, SETS is no longer maintained, but some derivations of it still exist, such as [Drevesnik](https://orodja.cjvt.si/drevesnik/).

 ### `--example`
 **Values:** _yes, no_